netfoundry/minimal-mistakes/docs/_pages/v2/guide-ziti.md

     - /v2/guides/ziti/
 ---

-NetFoundry is built with Ziti.
-Ziti is open-source software for building programmable, zero-trust networks.
-You can use Ziti SDK identities with your NetFoundry network.
-For example, you can embed Ziti in your custom app with the SDK so it can participate in a NetFoundry network directly without any external software or gateways.
-Your app will communicate with the Ziti fabric hosted by NetFoundry through the built-in Ziti libraries.
-If your app is a service this means it can be reached anywhere, from anywhere, by any endpoint you allow without a static public IP address.
-Your Zitified service is invisible except to your allowed endpoints.
+NetFoundry networks are OpenZiti networks.
+OpenZiti is open-source software for building programmable, application-embedded networks.
+You can use the OpenZiti Edge SDKs and Edge identities with any NetFoundry network.
+For example, you can embed Ziti in your custom app with the SDK so it can participate in a NetFoundry network directly without any external software agents or gateways.
+Your app will communicate with the OpenZiti fabric hosted by NetFoundry through the built-in open-source library.
+If your app is a service this means it is addressable by authorized peers from anywhere.
+Your "Zitified" service is invisible except to your allowed endpoints, and so it does not need to "listen" on any IP network, just the OpenZiti network.

-Visit the [Ziti web site](https://ziti.dev) to learn more about the Open Ziti project and SDKs.

-See [Hello, World!](/v2/guides/hello-world/) for a step-by-step example using Ziti with NetFoundry.
+Visit [OpenZiti Docs](https://openziti.github.io/) to learn more about the project, especially our SDK for your preferred programming language!
+Be sure to ask for it if you don't already see it.